Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 The perfect local business website has an email newsletter with opt-in forms in prominent locations, such as after every post and on your “About” page.
-You can even A/B test conversion rates to find out what kinds of forms and locations work best for your audience.
+You can even A/B test conversion rates to find out what kinds of forms, locations and types of photos/images work best for your audience.

 How Does Your Local Business Website Measure Up?